-Had this, or previous, committees honoured what the House was told by Deputy Layzell (and the press release issued jointly by the then-President, Senator N. Querée and the Director of Planning, P. Thorne), my amendmen (and Deputy Hilton's Proposition P.33/2005) would be superfluous.
+Had this, or previous, committees honoured what the House was told by Deputy Layzell (and the press release issued jointly by the then-President, Senator N. Querée and the Director of Planning, P. Thorne), my amendmer would be superfluous.

-Sadly, the sites in question continue to be treated under the mindset of the '87 Plan.
-Whether the House was misled by Deputy Layzell or is being let down by subsequent committees is academic, although, on evidence, I suspect the latter.
+Unfortunately, sites continue to be treated under the mindset of the '87 Plan.

+Whether the House was misled by Deputy Layzell or is being let down by subsequent committees is academic, although, on evidence, it appears to be the latter.

-It is therefore imperative the sites identified are put back into the Green Zone in order to protect them and the areas in which they reside.
-Had I known Deputy Layzell's assurances would not be honoured, I'd have brought all the sites back for re-assessment much sooner.
+It is therefore imperative the sites identified are put back into the Green Zone in order to protect them and the surrounding areas.

+Had I known Deputy Layzell's assurances would not be honoured, I'd have brought all the sites back for reassessment much sooner.
 Now that several are either approved for development or already built on, I can only bring those remaining that deserve non-development.